AllyB23/MR_CP2/personal_portfolio/README.md

 ABOUT ME

-My name is Aly, I am a freshman in highschool learning Python.
+My name is Ally, I am a freshman in highschool learning Python.
 My goal is to show users a little bit of my skills in programming.

 PORTFOLIO OVERVIEW